mu-majid/react-bootcamp/2-clothing-website/Notes.md

   * Reducers fire first, then sagas receive the action.
 From there, sagas can fire off new actions which in turn hit the reducers and other sagas as well!
   * Sagas are using the same concept of generators, that stop the execution and resumes it.

+  * `takeEvery`: takeEvery allows concurrent actions to be handled.
+In the example above, when a USER_REQUESTED action is dispatched, a new fetchUser task is started even if a previous fetchUser is still pending (for example, the user clicks on a Load User button 2 consecutive times at a rapid rate, the 2nd click will dispatch a USER_REQUESTED action while the fetchUser fired on the first one hasn't yet terminated)

+  takeEvery doesn't handle out of order responses from tasks.
+There is no guarantee that the tasks will terminate in the same order they were started.
+To handle out of order responses, you may consider `takeLatest`.